 HP Spectre x360, it looks gorgeous, but seriously flawed laptop!

-This is a much delayed product review, actually a fair warning to those who may be interested in the very nice looking, and potentially (but not actually) very good 2-in-1 laptop: HP Spectre x360.
-Over 10 years ago, I had a very poor experience with an HP product and never considered their computers for my personal use or to recommend to clients.
+This is a much-delayed product review, actually a fair warning to those who may be interested in the very nice looking, and potentially (but not actually) very good, 2-in-1 laptop: HP Spectre x360.
+Over 10 years ago, I had a very poor experience with an HP product and never considered their computers for my personal use or to recommend them to clients.
 After reading some very good reviews of the x360, I went to my local store and looked at it first hand.
 It looked very nicely designed, had good specs, and the weight was within my range, under 3.5 pounds.
-The convertible feature added a nice, but not terribly important feature for me.
+The convertible feature added a nice, but not an important feature for me.
 So, I bought one.

-After installing my standard set of applications staring at it very nice screen, I noticed that I kept skipping clicks on the touch pad when I simply tapped the surface.
-Using the two, and three finger gestures on the pad was supposed to make the use simpler, but it was not consistent.
-In the middle of a two-finger scroll of the screen, it would decide on its own to scroll in the other direction.
-Then, I started having sound problems which would stop for no reason at all, no sound.
-Not only that, it would also disable applications that used sound like the media player.
-The solution for all these problems was a reboot which would fix the issues, albeit temporarily.
+After installing my standard set of applications and staring at its very nice screen, I noticed that I kept skipping clicks on the touchpad when I simply tapped the surface.
+Using the two, and three-finger gestures on the pad was supposed to make the use simpler, but it was not consistent.
+In the middle of a two-finger scroll of the screen, it would decide, on its own, to scroll in the other direction.
+Then, I started having sound problems, which would stop for no reason at all, no sound.
+Not only that, but it would also disable applications that used sound, like the media player.
+The solution for all these problems was a reboot, which would fix the issues, albeit temporarily.

-I lived with these problems for a while and on 7/21 I posed a question on the HP forum, hoping that someone from the technical department would answer the questions.
-On 8/2, I added another post asking if the HP staff looked at these forums.
+I lived with these problems for a while and on 7/21 I asked a question on the HP forum, hoping that someone from the technical department would answer the questions.
+On 8/2, I added another post, asking if the HP staff looked at these forums.
 Still no answer.
-My message on this forum on 8/14 I indicated that this was a terrible support option.
+In my message on this forum on 8/14, I indicated that this was a terrible support option.
 That day a forum moderator replied and indicated that he had brought my posts to the attention of the support personnel and that they would contact me for more information.
 Later that day I received an e-mail asking me for some contact information as well as the serial number and the like.
 The message was from: